 Demand for clean energy from investors and consumers is driving a continued transition in markets and associated infrastructure rollouts.
-Consumers are increasingly choosing to purchase, and governments are seeking to incentivise, electric and fuel-cell powered vehicles.
-Clean energy sources are also sought to power significant investments in green hydrogen hubs planned in and around traditional oil and gas centres on the Gulf Coast.
-While supply chain bottlenecks have intensified capital investment in ports, airports, and rail and transit, capital sources continue to redefine the traditional conception of "infrastructure" with increasing investment in energy efficiency, data centres, battery storage and communications infrastructure.
+Consumers are increasingly choosing to purchase, and governments to incentivise electric and fuel-cell powered vehicles.
+Clean energy sources are also proposed to power significant investments in green hydrogen hubs planned in and around traditional oil and gas centres on the Gulf Coast.
+While supply chain bottlenecks have intensified capital investment in ports, airports, rail and transit, capital sources continue to redefine the traditional conception of "infrastructure" with increasing investment in energy efficiency, data centres, battery storage and communications infrastructure.

-I. Crude and Natural Gas Midstream Infrastructure Under Strain
+Crude and Natural Gas Midstream Infrastructure Under Strain